kathlandgren/SWAMPE/docs/source/installation.rst

 ============

-Install SWAMP-E from GitHub
+Install SWAMPE from GitHub
 ____________________________________

-Now all that is left is to obtain POSEIDON from GitHub and install the module.
+Now all that is left is to obtain SWAMPE from GitHub and install the module.
 You can download `SWAMP-E from GitHub <https://github.com/kathlandgren/SWAMP-E>`_ or clone the repository: